 Table 2-3 lists the permits, licenses, agreements, certifications, and approvals that are anticipated to be required for Project construction.
+Additionally, a table of environmental commitments identified by Caltrans for the Project is included in Appendix G.

 Table 2-3.
 Required Permits, Licenses, Agreements, Certifications, and Approvals Needed